Skip to main content

 Develop Your Allyship Skills

-The skills central to allyship are also key components of Tulane University’s Online Master of Social Work.
+The skills central to allyship are also key components of Tulane University’s Online Master of Social Work program.
 The curriculum pushes students to engage in self-examination and critical thinking.
 Students hone these skills through meaningful collaborative projects, both in and out of class, gaining exposure to culturally relevant social work practice.
-In this program, students spend a minimum of 900 hours in the field working with diverse communities firsthand.

-Learn more about how Tulane’s Online Master of Social Work can help you cultivate your allyship skills and empower communities.
+Learn how we can help you cultivate your allyship skills and empower communities.